khaledsaoud15/sneaker_shop_full_stack/README.md

 ### Others:

 - JWT Authentication
-- Stripe API for payment processing
+- Stripe and Chargily API for payment processing
 - Cloudinary for image uploads

 ---